About

 How I work

-I draw on arts-based and participatory methods - visual mapping, making, movement, creative dialogue - that invite ways of thinking beyond the purely analytical or verbal.
-These aren't extras or icebreakers.
-They are tools that surface what surveys and spreadsheets can't: the felt sense of a culture, the unarticulated values of a group, the imaginative possibility of a different way forward.
+I draw on arts-based and participatory methods, visual mapping, making, movement, creative dialogue, that invite ways of thinking beyond the purely analytical or verbal.
+These aren't icebreakers.
+They surface what surveys and spreadsheets can't: the felt sense of a culture, the unarticulated values of a group, the imaginative possibility of a different way forward.

-I am also a certified Level 7 coach, an experienced evaluator, and a Visiting Lecturer at UCL/IOE and Research Fellow at Goldsmiths University.
-I bring rigour as well as warmth, and I am as comfortable with strategic frameworks as I am with a room full of Post-it notes and curiosity.
+I am a certified Level 7 coach, an experienced evaluator, and a Visiting Lecturer at UCL/IOE and Research Fellow at Goldsmiths University.
+I bring rigour as well as warmth, and I am as comfortable with strategic frameworks as with a room full of curiosity and Post-it notes.

 Who I work with

-Schools & Education Settings - Supporting teachers, school leaders and creative practitioners to develop arts-rich, co-creative approaches to curriculum, pedagogy and school culture.
-Including staff wellbeing and curriculum development consultancy. → [Education Consultancy]
+Schools and education settings - supporting teachers, school leaders and creative practitioners to develop arts-rich, creative approaches to curriculum, pedagogy and school culture, including staff wellbeing.
+[Education Consultancy →]

-Arts, Community & Charity Organisations - Facilitating strategy, culture-building, values work and organisational development for charities, CICs and community groups, particularly those rooted in social change. → [Organisational Development]
+Arts, community and charity organisations - facilitating strategy, culture-building, values work and organisational development for charities, CICs and community groups rooted in social change.
+[Organisational Development →]

-Leaders & Practitioners — One-to-one and team coaching for educators, arts leaders, founders and practitioners navigating complexity, change or the weight of caring work. → [Coaching]
+Leaders and practitioners - one-to-one and team coaching for educators, arts leaders, founders and practitioners navigating complexity, change or the weight of caring work.
+[Coaching →]

-Projects & Programmes — Designing and delivering creative, participatory evaluation for arts, learning and social justice projects. → [Evaluation]
+Projects and programmes - designing and delivering creative, participatory evaluation for arts, learning and social justice projects.
+[Evaluation →]

 The underpinning